carloslfu/lisp-js/README.md

 ## Roadmap

+- Implement a pausable interpreter
+- Port to TypeScript
+- Make the build env with FuseBox :fire:
 - Improve README and docs
-- Make the build env with FuseBox :fire:
-- Implement a pausable interpreter
-- Make an example
-- Support for comments (`;`)
+- Support for comments (`;`) as a special form
 - Implement code generation
 - Implement a code generator for WebAssembly
+- Allow concurrent execution
+- Allow multi-threaded execution

 ## Goals